scrapy/scrapy/docs/topics/spiders.rst

       the initial responses and must return either an :class:`~scrapy.item.Item` object, a :class:`~scrapy.http.Request`
       object, or an iterable containing any of them.

+   .. method:: process_results(response, results)

+      This overridable method is called for each result (item or request) returned by the spider, and it's intended to perform any last time processing required before returning the results to the framework core, for example setting the item GUIDs.
+It receives a list of results and the response which originated that results.
+It must return a list of results (Items or Requests).

 Crawling rules
 ~~~~~~~~~~~~~~